 - (A) The Applicant will duly execute an Application, seeking financial assistance, executing the same under penalty of perjury.
 The Application will contain a current financial statement showing all income, expenses, along with assets and liabilities of the Applicant.
-To the extent that the Applicant is married, the Applicant will likewise include any income, expenses, assets and liabilities deemed community property under and pursuant to the laws of the State of California, or declare that such income, expenses, assets and liabilities are separate property, and upon request, provide documentary proof thereof to the satisfaction of the COMMITTEE. - (B) The Applicant will provide a fully signed federal or state tax return for the preceding twenty-four (24) calendar months, or if no tax return has been filed, a reasonable facsimile thereof. - (C) The COMMITTEE will have the right by which to approve, deny, or condition any Application, and to determine the veracity of all statements therein. - (D) The COMMITTEE will have the right to engage in a random audit of any Application, and may request any other documents, which in the COMMITTEE's discretion, are necessary to verify any of the specific representations thereunder. - (E) In submitting such an Application, the Applicant waives any right to confidentiality pertaining and relating to any of the financial disclosures. - (F) Any Applicant whose Application is denied by the COMMITTEE'S designee, will have the right to request review of that denial by the COMMITTEE.
+To the extent that the Applicant is married, the Applicant will likewise include any income, expenses, assets and liabilities deemed community property under and pursuant to the laws of the State of California, or declare that such income, expenses, assets and liabilities are separate property, and upon request, provide documentary proof thereof to the satisfaction of the COMMITTEE. - (B) The Applicant will provide a fully signed federal or state tax return for the preceding twenty-four (24) calendar months, or if no tax return has been filed, a reasonable facsimile thereof. - (C) The COMMITTEE will have the right by which to approve, deny, or condition any Application, and to determine the veracity of all statements therein.
+The COMMITTEE shall have discretion to determine the length of an approval for assistance.
+No less than sixty (60) days prior to the expiration of that approval, Applicants desiring an extension of the term of their approval for assistance shall submit a written request and justification along with updated tax returns or other similar income verification. - (D) The COMMITTEE will have the right to engage in a random audit of any Application, and may request any other documents, which in the COMMITTEE's discretion, are necessary to verify any of the specific representations thereunder. - (E) In submitting such an Application, the Applicant waives any right to confidentiality pertaining and relating to any of the financial disclosures. - (F) Any Applicant whose Application is denied by the COMMITTEE'S designee, will have the right to request review of that denial by the COMMITTEE.
 Any such request for review will be submitted within thirty (30) days of the date notice of the designee's decision to deny is sent to the Applicant. - (G) The final decision of the COMMITTEE may be reviewed by the appropriate committee of the Board of Governors.
 The final decision of the board committee will constitute the final action of the State Bar.